"Oh, life is a glorious

 We thus apply 'love' to our likings for things that we treasure, desire, or fill us with pleasure.
 We apply it to bonds that are sudden and brief, but also to those that increase through the years.
 Some occupy just small parts of our minds, while others pervade our entire lives.

 But why do we pack such dissimilar things into a single suitcase-like word?
 It’s the same for our other ‘emotional’ terms; each of them abbreviates a diverse collection of mental states.
-Thus Anger may change our ways to perceive, so that innocent gestures get turned into threats, and alters the manners in which we react, to make us more inclined to attack.
-Fear too affects the ways we react, but makes us retreat from dangerous things (as well as from some that might please us too much).
+Thus Anger may change our ways to perceive, so that innocent gestures get turned into threats, and it alters the ways that we react, to lead us to face the dangers we sense.
+Fear too affects the ways we react, but makes us retreat from dangerous things (as well as from ones that might please us too much).

 Returning to the meanings of ‘Love’, one thing seems common to all those conditions: each leads us to think in different ways: